-While the kids and I were on holidays for a week the car’s transmission burnt out.
+While the kids and I were away down south on holidays the car’s transmission burnt out.
 That meant I couldn’t drive it at more than 20km a hour.
 Not fun in a busy holiday town where everyone seems in a rush to go and enjoy themselves!
-Definitely not possible to drive it the 3 hours home as it was!!
+Definitely not possible to drive it the 3 hours home.

 Oh how did we get home?
-Thankfully a good friend was willing to have myself, my 3 whingy kids and holiday gear in their car to travel back to Perth.
+Thankfully a good friend was willing to have myself, 3 kids and all our holiday gear in their car to travel back to Perth.

 And oh yes the week before my laptop died AND the gas hot water system.
 Talk about having a financially challenging month!

 I am not loving the stress and challenge of going on holidays and coming back without a vehicle.
 But I do appreciate all the little ways we were looked after during that situation.
 From friends who helped when the car broke down to being able to get back to Perth.

 I was also thankful for having someone at that exact moment to transfer ownership of the car to rather than leave it on the side of the road, no plates and the keys in it.

 After coming home, I had a car available that I could use for a week and I was able to find a replacement vehicle very quickly.

 Also, the kids and I still really enjoyed our holiday!
 I have decided that it’s much better to go through challenges when you are staying in a beautiful place.

 I also deliberately chose to not be overly worried about the situation and that was helpful for the kids.
 Especially my daughter!

 A friend shared with me how my daughter was telling them about how we would cope ok without a car.
 She was matter of fact, saying “We can walk to school, we can get the food shopping delivered etc.”